happypeter/githome/wiki.md

     - people is building and have done a lot of strong houses, should be cheap to rent
   - even you build with shipping container, you still needs a strong foundation and all the plumbing, and yard and its walls, that's not go without cost.

+## Shed

+- put it in the west side of the house to keep the wall from setting sun
+- for bikes
+- tools
+- make it portable

 ## Cost

 - 4000RMB/year for rent